‘Why and how to set up a successful ecoacoustics study’

 Paul Howden-Leach is the UK Business Development Consultant at Wildlife Acoustics as well as an ecological consultant, having started in 2000 and set up his own consultancy, Skyline Ecology, in 2013.
 The majority of Paul’s consultancy work relates to bats but he also trains people in recording and analysing data for lots of other wildlife.
 He has grown an interest in ecoacoustics in general, and how to create and produce soundscape recordings for both scientific and artistic purposes.

-Dr Oliver Metcalf is Senior Ecologist at Baker Consultants Ltd who has been involved in developing new techniques for ecoacoustic methods that assess biodiversity in a range of settings.
-He also has extensive experience in academia as well as working as an ornithologist and freelance consultant.
+Dr Oliver Metcalf is a Conservation Scientist at Lancaster University working primarily with ecoacoustics.
+He has been involved in developing new techniques that assess biodiversity in a range of settings and has extensive experience in industry, having worked in ecological consultancy as an ornithologist and ecologist for over 7 years.

 Creating the world’s leading bioacoustics research tools.
 As well as creating cutting-edge recorders and software for monitoring and analysing environmental sounds, Wildlife Acoustics offer a range of free online training courses, video tutorials and much more.